-The model performed well and provided a reasonable level of precision (CV=0.07).
-Estimated biomass of total small pelagic species in Ghana declined sharply, following the trends of landings.
-Recent levels have reached the lowest point over the period between 1990 and 2015.
-Biomass in 2015 was estimated at 30,000 tonnes (Figure 2).
-This represents about 12% of the biomass needed to maintain sustainable exploitation of the stock.
-The rebuilding target B{msy} was estimated at 310,000 tonnes.
-The terminal relative biomass (B2015), expressed in a ratio of current biomass divided by B{msy} , was estimated at 0.12.
+The model performed well and provided a reasonable level of precision (CV=0.36) relative to the estimates of biomass, intrinsic rate of increase and catchability.
+Estimated biomass of total small pelagic species in Ghana declined sharply following the trends of landings.
+Recent levels have reached the lowest point over the period between 1990 and 2016.
+Biomass in 2016 was estimated at 27,680 tonnes (Figure 4).
+This represents about 8.4% of the biomass needed to maintain sustainable exploitation of the stock.
+The rebuilding target $B{msy}$ was estimated at 315,200 tonnes.
+The terminal relative biomass (B2016), expressed in a ratio of current biomass divided by $B{msy}$ was estimated at 0.084.

 Small pelagic fish stocks in Ghana are considered overfished.
-Fishing mortality has gradually increased in the past 25 years reaching high and unsustainable levels in 2015.
-The fishing mortality in 2015 was estimated at F=0.8 (Figure 3).
-The recent Fridjoft Nansen research acoustic survey conducted in April 2016 in the waters of Ghana estimated similar levels of biomass for small pelagic stocks, noting a possible collapse of the sardinella stocks.
+Fishing mortality has gradually increased in the past 25 years reaching high and unsustainable levels in 2016.
+The fishing mortality in 2016 was estimated at F=0.88 (Figure 5).
+The recent Fridjoft Nansen research acoustic survey conducted in September 2017 in the waters of Ghana estimated similar levels of biomass for small pelagic stocks, noting a possible collapse of the sardinella stocks (personal communication).